yubin-park/hccpy/README.md

 ```

 ### HCC-Profiling a Member with Diagnosis Codes

+To get a HCC profile from a list of diagnosis codes (in ICD-10):

 ```python
 >>> rp = he.profile(["E1169", "I5030", "I509", "I211", "I209", "R05"])
 >>> print(json.dumps(rp, indent=2))